Skip to main content

 Browser vs Cheerio

-A browser-based solution means that the actor will launch a real Chrome browser just like a regular user.
+A browser-based solution means that the Actor will launch a real Chrome browser just like a regular user.
 It will navigate to a target page, download the HTML, then execute all the JavaScript and load all other resources and finally render everything in the correct place.
 In short, browsers do a lot of work and loading a page is a very CPU-intensive operation.
 The Cheerio-based solution, on the other hand, does just two things: it downloads the HTML of the page and then parses it into a tree-like object called DOM.
 You can think of this as a very light version of rendering.

 Is all the data I need in the HTML?